 10. Coordination and integration of federal, state, and local services and programs

-The Parent Resource Center, which is funded through the Title I program, is open Monday through Friday from 7:15 am to 3:15 pm.
-You'll find us conveniently located in the Administrative Hallway across from the Nurse's Office, in room number 1150.
+The Parent Resource Center, which is funded through the Title I program, is open Monday through Friday from 8:00 AM to 4:00 PM.
+You'll find us conveniently located in the Administrative Hallway in the Counseling Suite across from the Main Office.
 In our Parent Resource Center, parents can check out resources, whether needed to assist your student or needed for parent related issues and concerns.
 We offer educational games, workbooks, great reading materials and educational aids that will encourage student success through parent involvement.
-Feel free to reach out to Jennifer Wilcoxon, Parent Involvement Coordinator at (912)267-4150 Ext 2108, or email at [email protected]
+Feel free to reach out to our school at (912) 267-4150 for more information.
+Parent Involvement Coordinator information coming soon.

 Click on the following links to be taken directly to their pages